gaeljw/gaeljw.github.io/docs/renovate_on_premise.markdown

 -----

+_This article is not meant as a duplicate of the official documentation but rather as a walkthrough guide for self-hosting Renovate._

 > _I wrote this article because the [official documentation](https://github.com/renovatebot/renovate/blob/main/docs/usage/getting-started/running.md) felt messy to me and I spent several hours figuring out the correct combination of parameters to use to run properly._

->
-> _This article is not meant as a duplicate of the official documentation but rather as a walkthrough guide for self-hosting Renovate._
+_Last update: 2023-08 with Renovate v36.49.0_

 -----